SteveTayor/Blockchain_digital_receipt/README.md

 # BlockReceipt

 BlockReceipt is a Flutter-based mobile application for securely managing digital receipts using blockchain technology.
-It allows users to add new receipts, capture vendor/amount/date/category information, attach an image, and record a transaction hash on the Ethereum test network (Goerli) for immutability.
+It allows users to add new receipts, capture vendor/amount/date/category information, attach an image, and record a transaction hash on the Ethereum test network (Serpoli) for immutability.

 ## Features